spack/spack/lib/spack/docs/packaging_guide.rst

 ``test_series`` will execute regardless of the status of the other test parts.

-Now let's look at the output from running the stand-alone tests, which each requires the executable before to succeed.
-Suppose, however, ``test_series_run`` fails.
+Now let's look at the output from running the stand-alone tests where the second test part, ``test_series_run``, fails.

 .. code-block:: console